ff6347/gestalten-in-code/.github/CONTRIBUTING.md

 - "Law of Symmetry"

+## P5.js

-## For P5.js needs to have the following files:
+A PR for P5.js has to have the following files:

 - index.md (see example below)
 - index.js (with your code)